-3. Application of MOOCs in the Business Sector
+3 Application of MOOCs in the Business Sector

 Some companies have already realised the potential of MOOCs as they can be applied in various forms in the daily business routine.
 Some businesses engage in the creation of MOOCs and utilise these MOOCs for staff training and development, others do not engage actively in the MOOC production, nevertheless they allow their employees to participate in these courses and in return, the employees get reimbursed.
 On the other hand, Small and Medium Sized Enterprises (SMEs) in particular often do not have expertise in HRD or they lack the infrastructure and resources needed in order to conduct successful and effective staff training (Hill and Stewart, 2000).
 In this respect, it is assumed that all types of companies can profit by the application of MOOCs and indeed, more and more companies are implementing and utilising MOOCs for various purposes.
-Examples from the MOOC providing platform Iversity include large corporations like L'Oréal, Deutsche Bahn,

-Hermes, Variant, but also medium-sized companies like Dräxlmaier, Baur Versand and many more (Iversity, 2015a).
+Examples from the MOOC providing platform Iversity include large corporations like L'Oréal, Deutsche Bahn, Hermes, Variant, but also medium-sized companies like Dräxlmaier, Baur Versand and many more (Iversity, 2015a).
 Moreover, the platform Iversity offers for example a PRO version of courses, a for-pay offer specially tailored for the professional needs and staff development with a smaller amount of participants (Iversity, 2015a).
+Also the platform mooc.house from openhpi is offering a wide range of business-related courses which find applicability within the corporate context (openhpi, 2017).